django/channels/testproject/README.rst

 That machine will provision itself.
 It may (depending on your vendor) prompt you a few times for a ``Y/n`` question.
 This is just asking you about increasing stroage space.

 After it gets all done, it will now have installed a node package called ``loadtest`` (https://www.npmjs.com/package/loadtest).
+Note: my examples will show HTTP only requests, but loadtest also supports websockets.

 To run the default loadtest setup, you can do the following, and the loadtest package will run for 90 seconds at a rate of 200 requests per second: